MackHatcher/memorygame1/README.md

 #H1How to Load the Game
 *Clone the repo and open index.html, or
-*Play on HitHub: Dungeon Matcher
+*Play on GitHub: Dungeon Matcher

 #H1How to Play the Game
 The game is a simple memory testing game, using cards.
 The game consists of a 4 x 4 grid of cards which default to the face-down positon.